Hou Tian: Siege of Ying province

 In January or February 555, the Liang Minister of Works, Lu Fahe surrendered Ying province to the Northern Qi.
 Hou Tian brought his army west to attack him, but withdrew as Lu and his forces left the province for the north.
 Just then, the Northern Qi sent the general, Murong Yan to govern Ying province from Xiashou (夏首; south of present-day Shashi, Hubei), so Hou Tian returned west to attack him by land and water.
 He was also joined by forces led by Ren Yue, Xu Shipu and Xiao Xun.

 As Hou Tian's forces laid siege to Murong Yan's city, he and Ren Yue built several miles of reed barriers on Yingwu Islet (鹦鹉洲; in present-day Wuhan, Hubei) to block the waterways, spreading panic among the city defenders.
 However, the weather was stormy at the time, and there were strong winds and waves that constantly broke the reeds, which encouraged the defenders who saw this as divine intervention.
 While Ren Yue moved south of the city with the siege weapons, Hou Tian camped north of the city, burning down the city walls and destroying the local properties as he intended to attack the city from two sides.
 However, Murong Yan sallied out and defeated them, capturing 500 of their soldiers.
 Later, Hou and Ren were joined by Xiao Xun with 50,000 troops, and they launched a night attack on the city.
 They were still unable to make a break through, and by dawn, they issued a retreat.
 Murong's forces pursued them, killing one of Hou's top generals, Zhang Baishi (張白石).
 Hou offered Murong a thousand taels of gold for the return of Zhang's head, but Murong rejected him.

 In May or June, Hou Tian and the others returned and besieged the city again with their full force while Murong continued to hold out despite food shortages in the city.
-That month, Wang Sengbian reached an agreement with Emperor Wenxuan of Northern Qi to install the pro-Qi Xiao Yuanming to the throne in exhange for peace.
+That month, Wang Sengbian reached an agreement with Emperor Wenxuan of Northern Qi to install the pro-Qi Xiao Yuanming to the throne in exchange for peace.
 As a result, Wang ordered Hou Tian to withdraw back to Yuzhang while Emperor Wenxuan agreed to cede Ying province back to Liang.